 1. Increased reliability

 Remember those fiber-optic cables that Gig Internet uses to transmit data?
 They’re made of glass, compared with the copper that DSL and cable Internet use, and they transport data using light signals — instead of electrical currents.
-Copper wires can only withstand about 25 pounds of pressure without being damaged, while fiber can sustain about four to eight times that (100-200 pounds).
+Copper wires can only withstand about 25 pounds of pressure without being damaged, while fiber-optic can sustain about four to eight times that (100-200 pounds).

 Those factors help protect your connection from outside interference, including weather conditions, moisture, fire and other electronic or radio signals.